Shadowtrance/TactilityWebsite/docs/devices/elecrow-crowpanel-advance-50.md

 ⚠️ If the device enters a boot loop, it's because of a power issue and the GT911 touch driver.
 Remove the USB cable and quickly reconnect it to resolve it.
 Retry if necessary.

+⚠️ Device does not power on with a proper USB-C to USB-C cable.
+Use a USB-C to USB-A cable instead.

 ## Features

 - ✅ SD card